 If your cost per lead has gone down, then it means your brand awareness has increased.
 If it’s getting more expensive to convert leads, it might be time to adjust your marketing strategy.

-Customer Turnover Rate
+Customer Turnover Rate (AKA Churn)

 Customer turnover rate is an annual metric that depicts the number of clients that have decided to stop using your products or services.